someodd/bore/README.md

 # Bore: Make Gopherholes

-Tool for building your own hole in gopherspace (Gopher Protocol).
+Join gopherspace and make your own home on the Gopher Protocol.

+Think something like Jekyll (static site builder), but for gopherspace.

-It comes with its own Gopher Protocol server (ripped from [spacecookie](https://github.com/sternenseemann/spacecookie), but the gopherhole it builds can be used by pretty much any Gopher server.
+Packaged with a server daemon to serve your gopherhole (ripped from [spacecookie](https://github.com/sternenseemann/spacecookie), but can generally be used to just build for other Gopher server daemons.

-In use on gopher://gopher.someodd.zip/

-The tool is a little opinionated about structure.

-I made this because I wanted to rebuild my [Burrow](https://github.com/someodd/burrow).
+In use on gopher://gopher.someodd.zip and here's the source (use it as an example project, try building with Bore): https://github.com/someodd/gopher.someodd.zip

 ## Installing